 The Fantasy Writer’s Toolshed is a fantasy writing podcast dedicated to:

 - All things creative writing – tips, guides, advice and support

 - Fantasy fiction

 - Helping you build your author platform and brand, and ultimately, helping you create and build a successful writing career

-Episodes are monthly and you can write to us at any time with questions, queries or topic requests about fantasy writing, writing generally or building your author platform.
+Episodes are every two weeks, released on the 14th and 28th of each month, and you can write to us at any time with questions, queries or topic requests about fantasy writing, writing generally or building your author platform.

 All episodes are available to listen to on Acast, iTunes, Spotify, Google Music, Stitcher, TuneIn, Podbean and Youtube.
 Click the logos below to go straight to the channel.